7 Mistakes to Avoid When Designing 3D-Printed Parts

 This is a prime issue, which you’ll see emerge across several additive methods.
 Keep in mind that there are some geometries that will allow for exceptions so feel free to consult with one of our applications engineers with questions.

 Wall thicknesses in metal 3D printing can be tricky and differ, depending on metal material selection, orientation, and resolution.
-Copper and aluminum, for example, require a much higher minimum feature size than other metal materials.
-Generally, for copper and aluminum, specify at least 0.030 in. - 0.040 in.
-(7.62mm - 10.16mm) for wall thicknesses because both are harder to sinter.
+Aluminum, for example, require a much higher minimum feature size than other metal materials.
+Generally, for aluminum, specify at least 0.030 in. - 0.040 in.
+(0.762mm - 1.016mm) for wall thicknesses because both are harder to sinter.

 For other metals, the absolute minimum feature size (for positive features—those that are solid or dense) for high-resolution (HR) DMLS prints is 0.006 in.
 (0.1524mm), and 0.012 in.
 (0.3048mm) for normal resolution (NR) DMLS prints.
 This is the minimum feature size the laser will draw.
 This does not mean that every feature designed at this thickness will form or survive post-processing.
 This minimum applies to well-designed features that fall in the draw plane (x, y) such as walls or features that are vertical.
 Horizontal or angled walls have higher minimum feature size of 0.015 in.
 (0.381mm) for HR DMLS prints and 0.030 in.
 (0.762mm) for NR DMLS prints.
 This is due to these features falling in the build direction (z).
 The added thickness helps avoid conflicts with laser penetration or supported surfaces that need finishing.